 Attachment Style

-Anxious Attachment: The Pattern Behind the Overthinking
+Anxious Attachment Style - The Pattern Behind the Overthinking

 Anxious attachment is often mislabeled as neediness or insecurity.
 But it's more precise than that - it's a nervous system that learned early on that love is inconsistent, that connection can vanish without warning, and that the safest strategy is to stay alert for any sign of distance.